nickbaumann98/cline_docs/prompting/custom instructions library/cline-memory-bank.md

 ### Starting Tasks
 1. Check for Memory Bank files
-2. If ANY files missing, stop and create them
+2. If ANY Memory Bank files are missing, stop and create them
-3. Read ALL files before proceeding
+3. Read ALL Memory Bank files before proceeding
+4. Read the Directory/File File structure and verify you're not duplicating functionality
-4. Verify you have complete context
+5. Verify you have complete context
-5. Begin development.
+6. Begin development.
 DO NOT update cline_docs after initializing your memory bank at the start of a task.

 ### During Development
 1. For normal development: